FritzViljoen/FritzViljoen.github.io/_posts/2019-06-15-cinderella-part-2.md

 {% include figure image_path = "assets/images/posts/hh-snippit_3.jpg" %}

-## Clean and Drop unnecessary columns
+### Clean and Drop Unnecessary Columns
 The source data has some additional columns that is not applicable to the project.
-Dropping the columns simplifies the process and makes foe easier reading.
+Dropping the columns simplifies the process and makes for easier reading.
-Additionally some of the column headers has some long naming conventions, maybe we can simplify them as well.
+Additionally some of the column headers has some long naming conventions, which we try to simplify as well.

-Python code block:
 ```python
 df.drop(columns=['SpacerForProfilePic', 'StatusFlags row',
                  'StatusFlag flagOnShow', 'StatusFlag flagNew',